prestontw/bazel-rust-guided-experiment/src/README.md

 If your project is kind of small and build times are't significant, maybe stick with language tooling until that becomes painful.

-> :shrug: But I've also heard the advice that you should switch to bazel before this point.
+> 🤷‍♂️ But I've also heard the advice that you should switch to bazel before this point.

 If you work in a project that has different languages all working together, bazel is a nice unified build tool that tries (depending on support level)